dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3025: The death penalty should ensure societal protection and justice.
+### T3025: The death penalty should protect society and ensure justice, not act as revenge.

 |Support|
 |---|